microsoft/msticpy/docs/source/extending/PivotFunctions.rst

 exactly correct), iterables or DataFrames with column specifications.

-You can create a persistent pivot function definition (that will can be loaded from a yaml file) or an ad hoc definition that you can create in code.
+You can create a persistent pivot function definition (that can be loaded from a yaml file) or an ad hoc definition that you can create in code.
 The next two sections describe creating a persistent function definition.
 Programmatically creating pivots follows this.